Kelso Racecourse

 Kelso Racecourse is a thoroughbred horse racing venue located in Kelso, Scotland.
-The official website describes the course as "Britain's Friendliest Racecourse".
+It is frequently described as "Britain's Friendliest Racecourse".
 It was voted the Best Small Course in Scotland and the North of England in 2007, 2012 and 2014 by the Racegoers Club.
+In addition to staging Scotland's most valuable hurdle race, the Morebattle Hurdle, Kelso stages a comparatively high number of Class 1, 2 & 3 races over jumps.

 History

-The first recorded race meeting in Kelso took place at Caverton Edge in 1734.
-Races were also later held at Blakelaw.
-The foundation stone of the stand at the current racetrack at Berrymoss was laid on the 12 July 1822.
-It was initially known as the Duke's Course.